DemisGIT/RSMaude/README.md

 These Maude specifications can be executed either

-- in the Maude system which can be downloaded at [https://maude.cs.illinois.edu/w/index.php/The_Maude_System](https://maude.cs.illinois.edu/w/index.php/The_Maude_System)
+- in the Maude system that can be downloaded at [https://maude.cs.illinois.edu/w/index.php/The_Maude_System](https://maude.cs.illinois.edu/w/index.php/The_Maude_System)

 or